tessapower/hydraulic-erosion/README.md

 ## Contact

-For questions or suggestions, please open an issue on GitHub.
+For questions or suggestions, please open an issue.

 ---